aristocratious/docusaurus-mvp/docs/services/personal-purpose-alignment.md

 ## Summary

 We support individuals in discovering their unique purpose, gifts, and values, then help them align their work and life choices with what matters most deeply to them.
-This creates both personal fulfillment and enhanced organizational contribution—people who are internally aligned naturally serve shared goals more authentically and effectively.
+This aims to create both personal fulfillment and enhanced organizational contribution—people who are internally aligned often serve shared goals more authentically and effectively.

 ---